f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       }
   }

 Next import the desired image into the system controller floating IP address using the path /var/import/staging.
-You will need to import from a remote HTTPS server.
+You will need to import from a remote HTTPS, SFTP, or SCP server if using the API.
+There are other options avialble in the GUI where images can be imported or uploaded from a client machine.
 There is an insecure option if you don’t want to use certificate-based authentication to the remote HTTPS server.

 .. code-block:: bash